SwitchTelecom/test/README.md

 This is Switch Telecom Dev Test.

 To clone this repo
+Go to your command line  or your terminl on mac

 do ->  ``` git clone  --- copy and paste the URL right here--- ```